PS5 restock at Sony Direct — how to get a console when inventory returns

 Once on the virtual queue, you'll have to wait to reach the front of the queue.
-Wait times will vary, but if it says you have "more than an hour" wait, don't despair.
+Wait times will vary, and there's a good chance you'll have "more than an hour" wait.
+If that's the case, don't despair.
 The status can rapidly change and you may have a shorter wait time than estimated.
 (For instance, after waiting 20 minutes on a previous PS5 restock event, our time was cut from "more than an hour" to just 15 minutes).

 PS5 restock at Sony Direct

-Note: Update: There are no more PS5 consoles at Sony Direct.
-Make sure to follow our where to buy PS5 coverage for the latest updates on PS5 restock